Helsinki, Finland

 In Swedish times, inevitably, but briefly, Russian, the walled history of Sveborg, Viapori and Suomenlinna converged on the nationality that was destined for the fortress.

-The ferry docks again on time, we weren't expecting anything else.
-We re-embarked with the evening surrendering to the pitch.
-Twenty contemplative minutes later, we were back in the capital of the little more than secular Finland independent.
+The ferry docks again on time, we didn't expect anything else.
+We reembarked as the night began to subside.
+Twenty contemplative minutes later, we were back in the capital of little more than secular independent Finland.

 TAP flies to Helsinki 6 times a week, with return prices, with all taxes included, from 353€.
 The route is operated with aircraft from the A320 family.